Solano Microbusiness COVID-19 Relief Grant

 - Can provide acceptable form of government-issued photo ID (state, domestic, or foreign) and documentation that includes the owner’s name per grant program guidelines

 - Owner must be the majority-owner and manager of the qualified microbusiness and this business must have been the owner’s primary means of income in the 2019 taxable year

-The application window in Solano County re-opened in November of 2022 and will remain open until June of 2023 or until all grant funding is distributed.
+The application window in Solano County re-opened in November of 2022 and will remain open until 5 pm on May 17 or until all grant funding is distributed.
 Applications will be reviewed in the order they are received.
 Online applications are available in English, Spanish and Tagalog and can be accessed at solanonapasbdc.org.